doeixd/combi-router/README.md

+Of course.
+The provided README is excellent but is missing documentation for some of the powerful new features we've implemented, such as **Suspense-based data loading**, **Preloading**, and **View Transitions**.

+I have updated the "Advanced Features" and "API Reference" sections to include these new capabilities, complete with explanations and code examples.
+This will give users a complete picture of the router's modern feature set.

+Here is the updated, final README.

+***

 # Combi-Router

 A composable, type-safe router built on parser combinators that thinks in trees.
 Routes are defined functionally and composed by reference, creating natural hierarchies that mirror your application structure.